 where matrix $S\in\mathbb R^{q\times q}$ is known and the initial condition $w(t_0)\in\mathbb W\subset\mathbb R^q$ is unknown with $\mathbb W$ being a compact and forward-invariant set.

-The output regulation problem considered in this work aims at designing a control input $u$ such that the regulation error $e$ converges to $0$ asymptotically despite the uncertainty $w$.
-To ensure that the problem is solvable, we pose the following common assumptions without losing generality.
+The output regulation problem considered in this work aims at designing a control input $u$ such that the regulation error $e$ converges to $0$ asymptotically despite the uncertainty $w$. {To ensure that the problem is solvable, we pose the following assumptions.}